Protecting the bluebells at Ashridge

 Continuing to protect Dockey Wood

-Last year we introduced charging for entrance to this special wood at peak times during the bluebell season, which was well received by our many visitors so we will be doing it again this year.
+For the past two years we have introduced charging for entrance to this special wood at peak times during the bluebell season, which was well received by our many visitors so we will be doing it again this year.

 This small charge we make will contribute to the costs of protecting the bluebells and hopefully spread visitors more evenly throughout the season.
 National Trust members will not be charged.